 The Dynamic and/or Private Ports are those from 49152 through 65535.
 Clients will use any available port number higher than 1024; the kernel keeps track of which are in use.
 (Note: you can use a telnet application to connect to any port: debugging.)

 A socket is the combination of an IP address and a port number.
 A pair of sockets will uniquely identify a network connection from a client application on one host to a server on another host.

 Many servers are not started at boot time (ftp) although some are (httpd).
 (Q: Why?).
-Instead a “super-server” known as inetd (or xinetd on modern Linux systems) is started at boot time that listens for incoming packets with a variety of port numbers.
-Inetd then checks its configuration file to determine which server should get that packet, starts the server, and hands off the packet to it.
+Instead a “super-server” known as inetd or xinetd (or systemd on modern Linux systems) is started at boot time that listens for incoming packets with a variety of port numbers.
+Inetd (or whatever) then checks its configuration file to determine which service daemon should get that packet, starts the server, and hands off the packet to it.
 Such network servers are often referred to as network daemons.
 Most spawn child processes for each incoming request.
 This important service is configured either by editing a file /etc/inetd.conf, editing files in a directory /etc/xinetd.d, or enabling and then starting a systemd socket.

 Network sockets have proven so useful and easy to work with, that many types now exist.
 Besides the ones for TCP, UDP, and IP (“raw”), there are sockets that support other network protocols, sockets for kernel-to-process communications (netlink sockets, used for example by udev), and process-to-process communications (unix sockets, similar to named pipes).
 Sockets have been references throughout this course; now you know what they are.

 The IP addresses are sufficient to route a packet from one computer to the destination.
 However, two issues remain: How to identify the source process (client) and destination process (server)?
 The answer to this is to include another header (the transport layer header) that includes the source and destination port numbers as described above.